-Pistons beat the Lakers in the 2004 NBA Finals, the first championship of the post -Jordan era and year one of the Lebron James era.
+Detroit Pistons beat Los Angeles Lakers in the 2004 NBA Finals, the first championship of the post -Jordan era and year one of the Lebron James era.

 His second three-peat began in 1996 with a Finals win over Payton and the Sonics.
 And won the next two years in ’97 and ’98 over Malone and the Jazz.
 Them failing against Jordan and then teaming up years later with Kobe to do what Jordan prevented them from doing, was quite fascinating.

-When the Bulls did break through, their first NBA Finals victory was against the Lakers.
+Jordan lost to the Pistons three consecutive seasons (1988-1990) in the Playoffs, twice in the Eastern Conference Finals.
+When the Bulls did break through, their first NBA Finals victory in 1991 was against the Lakers.

 This Pistons team was led by Richard Hamilton, whom the Wizards traded away before the 2002 season, for Jerry Stackhouse.
 Stackhouse led MJ’s Wizards in scoring during Jordan’s final NBA season (the only teammate of Jordan’s to own that distinction).
 Hamilton averaged 20 ppg as Jordan’s teammate in 2001-02, his third year in the league.

 Grant played 55 games for this Lakers team.
 Grant was with the Bulls from 1987-1994.
 He left Chicago after that and signed with the Magic, where he and Shaq beat the Bulls in 1995 to advance to the Finals.